-The Groningen Institute of Evolutionary Life Sciences (GELIFES) fills a special niche in the field of life sciences that not only covers mechanistic, evolutionary and ecological approaches, but also specifically aims at the integration of these fields that are traditionally studied in isolation, which hampers a full understanding of fundamental biological processes.
+The Groningen Institute for Evolutionary Life Sciences (GELIFES) is a research institute within the Faculty of Science and Engineering of the University of Groningen, located at the Linnaeusborg on the Zernike campus in the north of the city of Groningen.
+GELIFES fills a special niche in the field of life sciences that not only covers mechanistic, evolutionary and ecological approaches, but also specifically aims at the integration of these fields that are traditionally studied in isolation, which hampers a full understanding of fundamental biological processes.
 Evolution on a long time scale has shaped the regulatory mechanisms acting on short time scales that determine the potential and limitations of adaptive capacity.
 This is relevant for understanding the prevalence and treatment of diseases, including energetic and metabolic diseases, individual differences in aging and health that determine the scope for personalized medicine, as well as the adaptive capacity and maladaptation of organisms in modern commercial farming.
 In turn, the nature of these mechanisms determines the potential, direction, speed, and limitation of evolutionary change.
 This is important, e.g. for understanding speciation and changes in biodiversity, predicting effects of global change, and brain adaptations to cope with environmental challenges.

 Integrating these approaches has the potential to provide a new foundation for the life sciences.
 Recent findings, such as adaptation by non-genetic inheritance, evolution taking place on much shorter time scales than previously thought, brain plasticity being much larger than previously assumed, and cascading adaptive responses in species interaction networks, request a much more integrative approach.
 After the genomics revolution, it is now time for an evolutionary life sciences revolution in which the key adaptive processes from genes to organisms to populations to ecosystems are fully integrated.